AnantharamanLab/vClassifier/README.md

   cd VOG_hmmfiles && tar -zxf ../vog.hmm.tar.gz && cd -
 ```

-**2. create and activate the ViClassifier conda env**
+**2. create and activate the vClassifier conda env**
 ```
-  conda env create -f ViClassifier.yml
+  conda env create -f vClassifier.yml

-  conda activate ViClassifier
+  conda activate vClassifier
 ```

 **3. Add a directory to your PATH**
 ```
-export PATH="/PATH/TO/ViClassifier:$PATH"  #change /PATH/TO to the installation path of ViClassifier
+export PATH="/PATH/TO/vClassifier:$PATH"  #change /PATH/TO to the installation path of vClassifier
 ```
-# Running ViClassifier
+# Running vClassifier

-Two main programs are implemented in GRAViTy: ViClassifier_family and ViClassifier_subfamily.
-In summary, ViClassifier_family is used to assign taxonomy to query genomes with taxonomic information at family level, and ViClassifier_subfamily is used to assign taxonomy to query genomes with taxonomic information at subfamily level.
+Two main programs are implemented in GRAViTy: vClassifier_family and vClassifier_subfamily.
+In summary, vClassifier_family is used to assign taxonomy to query genomes with taxonomic information at family level, and vClassifier_subfamily is used to assign taxonomy to query genomes with taxonomic information at subfamily level.

-## **ViClassifier_family**
+## **vClassifier_family**

 **Usage:**
 ```
-ViClassifier_family -i "/PATH/TO/query_genomes.fna" -l "/PATH/TO/taxa_of_query_genomes.txt" -p "/PATH/TO/Installation" -t "Number of threads"
+vClassifier_family -i "/PATH/TO/query_genomes.fna" -l "/PATH/TO/taxa_of_query_genomes.txt" -p "/PATH/TO/Installation" -t "Number of threads"
 ```
 **Option descriptions:**